blurgyy/dt/docs/config/key-references.md

 Defines the default value when a [group's `hostname_sep`](#hostname-sep-1) is not set.
 If omitted, uses `@@`.

+### `rename`

+> [optional] array of 2-tuples

+Global item renaming rules.

+Rules defined here will be prepended to renaming rules of each group.
+For full explanation and usage, see [Features Manipulation](/features/03-filename-manipulating).

 ## Local Groups

 > [required] array of [`LocalSyncConfig`](https://docs.rs/dt-core/latest/dt_core/config/struct.LocalSyncConfig.html)s